-Mapping requirements - new for 2016
+Mapping requirements

 If you undertake any EFA on your holding you will be required to submit a map detailing the type, location and size of each EFA feature.
 Please see an example at Annex J, which was prepared using a blank map from Rural Payments and Services.